yiisoft/validator/README.md

 By default, missing and empty values are validated (if the value is missing, it's considered `null`).
 That is undesirable if you need a field to be optional.
 To change this behavior, use `skipOnEmpty: true`.

-Note that not all rules have this option, but only those that implement `Yiisoft\Validator\SkipOnEmptyInterface`.
+Note that not every rule has this option, but only the ones that implement `Yiisoft\Validator\SkipOnEmptyInterface`.
 For example, `Required` rule doesn't.
-For more details about its customization see "Requiring values" section.
+For more details see "Requiring values" section.

 ```php
 use Yiisoft\Validator\Rule\Number;